-Tracy et al (1999) found that in 1995, a typical household in the US had 66% of its total assets in property and only a small portion of the overall assets were in equities (which included indirect equity ownership through pension funds and managed funds).
-However, the portion of equities rose in the upper half of the wealth distribution, especially the top few percentiles.
+Tracy et al (1999) found that in 1995, a typical household in the US had 66% of its total assets in property and only very little portion of the overall assets was in equity (which included indirect equity ownership through pension funds and managed funds).
+However, the portion of equity rose in the upper half of the wealth distribution, especially the top few percentiles.
 An earlier but similar study in Japan also reported the same findings where the largest allocation of Japanese household saving was in residential property (in both land and residential structure).
 The very high cost of housing in Japan was attributed to this high allocation to residential properties (Norland, 1988).

-In the same report, Tracy et al (1999) also reported a slight increase in the equity share over time, rising 3.5% from the 25-year old homeowner to the 55-year old homeowner.
+In the same report, Tracy et al (1999) also reported a slight increase in equity share over time, rising 3.5% from 25-year old homeowner to 55-year old homeowner.
 The persistence of the high property share during this life span was attributed to the trading up process.
 The higher mortgage payments have cancelled out the income gains that might reduce the property share of a homeowner's portfolio during the prime working years.

 The two most significant benefits of owning a house as compared to renting were protection against rental risk and potential capital gain from the sale of a house.
-On the other hand, the cost of the benefits of homeownership was a higher initial outlay on housing, which reduces the funds available for other investments (Boch et al, 1986).
-Housing differs in its characteristics from other types of investment.
-Most homeowners are neither diversified by property type nor region.
-They are obliged by personal and family constraints, including employment opportunities, to hold one house in one market; thus are vulnerable to downturns in that specific market (Chinloy and Cho, 1997).
-The financing options which do not allow partial ownership, combined with the high leverage used to finance house purchase, had compelled households to commit a disproportionate amount of their funds to the purchase of a house, leaving little capital for other kinds of investment and therefore, leaves the household with a non-diversified portfolio that is highly exposed to regional house price declines (Goetzmann, 1993; Tracy et al, 1999).
+On the other hand, the cost of the benefits of homeownership was higher initial outlay on housing, which reduces the funds available for other investments (Boch, Morris and Wyatt, 1986).
+Additionally, the investment in housing also carries a number of other risks.
+The current financing options which do not allow partial ownership, combined with the high leverage used to finance house purchase, had compelled households to commit a disproportionate amount of their funds to the purchase of a house, leaving little capital for other kinds of investment and therefore, leaves the household with a non-diversified portfolio that is highly exposed to regional house price declines (Tracy et al, 1999).